eyang9001/VisualizeBikeRide/README.md

 ## Parse through exported XML files from Strava to visualize recorded rides

-The program will read your Strava file and run through the route while showing the altitude, heart rate (if recorded), and speed on the right.
+The program will read your Strava file and run through the GPS coordinates of the route while showing the altitude, heart rate (if recorded), and speed on the right.

 **Author**